 - unEARTHED: Fractivism 2.0

 - Photo Feature: Dryden: The Town That Changed The Fracking Game

 - New Release: It’s Official: New York Fracking Ban Made Final With Release Of 43-Page Document

-Below are some of the high profile incidents ("fraccidents") related to the country's gas drilling boom that have occurred near New York.
-Click on any fraccident to learn more.
+High profile incidents ("fraccidents") related to the country's oil and gas drilling boom have occurred in and around New York.
+Click on each fraccident to learn more: